Thermodynamic uncertainty relations from exchange fluctuation theorems

 It is also important to compare our bound with the one derived in Refs.~\cite{Merhav2010,proesmans2017discrete} which, translated into our notation, implies replacing the function $f(x)$ in Eq.~(\ref{Timpa}) with

 This bound is looser than both the original TUR~\eqref{BS} and our generalized TUR~(\ref{Timpa}).
-Moreover, relevant to the present letter, this bound was obtained by a different route than the one employed here, by means of a chain of inequalities~\cite{Hasegawa1,Hasegawa2}.
+Moreover, relevant to the present letter, this bound was obtained by a different route than the one employed here, by means of a chain of inequalities~\cite{Hasegawa1}.
 However, as we have just proved, the bound~(\ref{Timpa}) is the tightest possible bound and can only be saturated for a minimal distribution.
-As a consequence, the bound~(\ref{japanese}) can never be saturated.
-One should also stress the fact that our bounds also extends to the multivariate case, placing strict restrictions on the covariances between different currents.
+As a consequence, the bound~(\ref{HasegawaVu}) can never be saturated.
+Indeed, in Ref.~\cite{Hasegawa2}, by the same authors, the bound~(\ref{HasegawaVu}) was replaced by a bound structurally identical to Eq.~(\ref{Timpa}).

+Finally, we mention the connection with Ref.~\cite{Guarnieri2019}, where some of us have considered the non-equilibrium steady-state of a system connected to two infinite baths, a scenario where the original TUR~(\ref{BS}) can also be violated \cite{Agarwalla2018,Ptaszynski2018a}.
+As this scenario does not satisfy an EFT, in Ref.~\cite{Guarnieri2019} we approached the problem using the Zubarev statistical ensemble, which allowed us to show that a TUR of the form~(\ref{BS}) also exists, but looser by a numerical factor.
+The two approaches therefore deal with different scenarios, but are both are motivated by the same drive to generalize TURs beyond their original formulation and into the quantum regime.

 {\bf \emph{Conclusions} - } In this Letter we have rigorously derived a new matrix-valued TUR solely as a consequence of EFT.
 This new tradeoff represents the tightest bound achievable on both the signal-to-noise ratio of any integrated current and for the covariance matrix between any pair of currents.
 Our derivation also allowed us to explicitly find the distribution saturating this ultimate bound.
 This result helps to answer in the affirmative the question of whether TURs, being inequalities, can also be viewed as a consequence of fluctuation theorems, much like the second law is obtained through Jensen's inequality.
 It hence places an important cornerstone in the direction of understanding and controlling non-equilibrium thermodynamic processes.